Skip to main content

 Additional Tasks

-• Training staff in the use of record management systems
+• Managing and training staff in the use of record management systems to ensure compliance and efficiency

 • Extracting statistical and other data, based on the classification of recorded information

-• Assisting with surveys and other research requiring access to recorded information
+• Assisting with surveys and research that require access to recorded information,

 • Conducting audits to identify missing records and arranging searches to retrieve them